-Phoenix has spent the past decade building an arts infrastructure worthy of a major American city, and the investment is paying off.
-The Roosevelt Row Arts District has developed into a genuine creative neighborhood.
-The Phoenix Art Museum has expanded its collection aggressively.
-And the monthly First Friday Art Walk has become one of the most attended gallery events in the country.
-Here's how to navigate it.
+Phoenix has spent the past decade building an arts infrastructure worthy of a major American city, and the investment is paying off in tangible ways.
+The Roosevelt Row Arts District has developed into a genuine creative neighborhood of studios, galleries, and artist residencies.
+The Phoenix Art Museum has expanded its collection and programming significantly.
+And the monthly First Friday Art Walk has become one of the most attended gallery events in the American Southwest, drawing thousands of visitors to a neighborhood that is genuinely becoming what city arts districts only sometimes manage to be.
+Here is how to navigate it all.

 The Phoenix Art Museum

-The Phoenix Art Museum is one of the largest art museums in the Southwest, with a permanent collection of over 20,000 works spanning American, European, Asian, Latin American, and Western art.
-The museum has made serious recent investments in its contemporary collection, and the Fashion Design collection — rarely cited but genuinely extraordinary — is one of the best of its kind in the country.
+The Phoenix Art Museum is one of the largest art museums in the American West, with a permanent collection of over 20,000 works spanning American, European, Asian, Latin American, and Western art in more than 250,000 square feet of gallery space.
+The museum has made serious investments in its contemporary collection over the past decade, with significant acquisitions in painting, works on paper, and media art by artists of national and international standing.
+The Fashion Design collection - rarely cited in mainstream art coverage but genuinely extraordinary in scope and quality - is one of the finest collections of couture and fashion history in the United States, with works spanning more than a century of design.
+The Latin American collection has been strengthened considerably, reflecting Phoenix's cultural reality as a majority-minority city with deep historical connections to Mexico and the broader Latin American world.
 The museum is a mandatory stop regardless of what else you do in Phoenix.

 The Heard Museum